All Episodes

 All right, stop.

-He doesn't know whether or not you want that or not.
+He doesn't know whether or not you want that.

-I think it's I for me, it creeps me out.
+And I think it's, for me, it creeps me out.

-There's an article now in the Hartford Current about this, and it's pretty interesting because this is now number two in terms of uh-oh, people that are saying Connecticut woman now is saying, it's in the Hartford Current, that vice president Joe Biden touched her inappropriately at a Greenwich fundraiser.
+There's an article now in the Harvard Current about this, and it's pretty interesting because this is now number two in terms of people that are saying, Connecticut woman now is saying, it's in the Hartford Current, that then Vice President Joe Biden touched her inappropriately at a Greenwich fundraiser.

 He put his hand around my neck.